 Within each file system, the mapping from names to blocks is handled through a structure called an i-node.
-There's a pool of these things near the ''bottom'' (lowest-numbered blocks) of each file system (the very lowest ones are used for housekeeping and labeling purposes we won't describe here).
+There's a pool of these things near the 'bottom" (lowest-numbered blocks) of each file system (the very lowest ones are used for housekeeping and labeling purposes we won't describe here).
 Each i-node describes one file.
-File data blocks live above the inodes.
+File data blocks live above the inodes (in higher-numbered blocks).